anon998/simple-proxy-for-tavern/README.md

 node index.mjs
 ```

-You can replace the last line with this if you want it to reload automatically when editing the file:
+You can replace the last line with this if you want it to reload automatically when editing any file:

 ```sh
 npx nodemon index.mjs